Remote work is on the rise. Are you ready?

 The hidden costs of hiring remote employees

-What was otherwise a few quick entries in your payroll system can quickly get a lot more complicated and time-consuming as you’re hiring remote employees.
+What was otherwise a few quick entries in your payroll system can quickly get a lot more complicated and time-consuming, whether you’re hiring remote employees in other states.

 Most important is to remember that government rules and regulations are serious; you can’t explain issues away, nor “ask for forgiveness instead of permission” when it comes to these things.
 You will get caught, and you will get fines.